adrybakov/rad-tools/docs/source/user-guide/scripts/rad-plot-dos/index.rst

     :ref:`rad-plot-dos_separate` option contribute to the suffix in both cases, but affects only the :ref:`rad-plot-dos_predefined-plots`.

-The structure of the :ref:`output folder <rad-plot-dos_output-path>` is the following:
+The structure of the :ref:`output folder <rad-plot-dos_output-name>` is the following:

 .. code-block:: text